tmontpeirous/Bitcoin-Database/Bitcoin-Database.md

 <h1>Bitcoin Database</h1>

  <h2>Description</h2>
-This is the first step in building a market pricing database.
+This code scrapes historical market data from from Binance Echange by connecting directly to the Binance API This is the first step in building a market pricing database.
-This can be used for logging, backtesting, and spotting anomolies in price.
+This can be used for logging, backtesting, and spotting anomolies.
-This code scrapes historical market data from from Binance Echange by connecting directly to the Binance API (Must be outside of USA to connect to Binance API)
+(Must be outside of USA to connect to Binance API)

 <h2>Languages and Utilities Used</h2>